A wine labeled Bordeaux Superieur AC is a great place to start when trying Bordeaux wines.

 3. Discover Clues on the Wine Label

 Reading in between the lines on Bordeaux wine labels is a skill that every wine expert learns through years of tasting/testing wines.
-Here are the tips that wine sommeliers look for when picking out Bordeaux wines by the label alone.
-Something wine buyers have to do everyday at the store,
+Here are the tips that some wine buyers look for when picking out Bordeaux wines by the label alone.

 The Difference Between Basic Bordeaux Appellations